 Pretreat surfaces with de-icer

 Light snowfall can cause concrete surfaces to transform into dangerous slipping hazards.
-Spreading a light application of ice melt at the beginning of a snowstorm can temporarily keep surfaces clear of snow and ice.
+Spreading a light application of ice melt at the beginning of a snowstorm can temporarily keep surfaces clear of snow and ice and prevent falls.

 Remove snow and ice promptly

 Residential neighborhoods and commercial properties need to be accessible to everyone year-round.
 Most cities have snow ordinances that require property owners to clear snow and ice from public areas.
 These ordinances prevent slip and fall accidents by keeping sidewalks accessible to people, so they can walk in safety and away from traffic.

 Promptly clearing snow and ice from your public areas such as sidewalks, walkways, driveways, stairs, etc. prevents snow from being packed down and hardening into an icy mess.
 We've all come across a property where snow hasn't been cleared and we're forced to either trudge through the snow or walk in the street to avoid it.
 That's not only an inconvenience, but it's also unsafe.
 Don't make your properties be one of those properties.

 In Chicago, property owners are required to clear snow and ice from public areas immediately following a snowstorm.
 Failure to remove snow can result in a fine up to $500 per day.
-Clearing snow promptly not only creates a safe environment for your tenants but prevents costly fines and added costs to remove old packed down snow and ice.
+Clearing snow promptly not only creates a safe environment for your tenants but prevents costly fines and added costs to remove old packed-down snow and ice.

 Apply post-storm ice melt